 Dr. Birx has been driven by science, but she’s also been compelled by the strong moral compass she grew up with, according to her mother.
 These are values of giving back and trying to make a difference in people’s lives.
 “She went to Africa and realized AIDS was killing the parents and leaving the children behind.
 Nobody would take care of the children.”
 She says her daughter would administer drugs to help the parents and teach them that though there was no vaccine, there were treatments that could help slow the disease.
 “She wanted to give them hope and she put herself on the frontlines.
 She’s not about politics.
 She’s just interested in health and people’s wellbeing.”

 Don added, “Of course, we’re all very proud of her.
 We are particularly proud of her because she’s worked so hard to help individuals and to work across political lines and boundaries of countries with a focus on science and doing good.
 People are seeing that as she gets up and speaks.”

 Dr. Birx’s mother and brother agree that it’s odd seeing her on prime-time television.
 “It’s surprising to see her on TV every night, I have to admit.
 She never set out to do anything like this,” said Don.
 Adele echoed those words.
 “It’s really unusual seeing her on TV.
 We never expected this to happen and she was certainly never looking for publicity.
 She’s kept busy from morning till night; she hasn’t even had time to talk with us,” said Adele.
 “This is the busiest she has been.
 We miss her.”

-If you have questions about this story, please email Aparna Paul, Communications Manager at the Society for Science & the Public, at firstname.lastname@example.org.
+If you have questions about this story, please email Aparna Paul, Director of Communications at the Society for Science, at email@example.com.